 Through our partnership with Google your Jumpropes have the opportunity to be shown in Google Discover.
 This is just one of the ways we’re able to get creators additional exposure and build Jumprope into an even more powerful platform.

 Can you believe we learned all this (and more!) in an hour?
-Register now to save your seat for December’s DIY conference & holiday party!
+Follow @jumpropediy on Instagram for up-to-date event announcements each month.

 In case you missed it, be sure to check out our recap from October’s DIY Conference here.